-The current implementation processes one use case at a time.
-It does not yet support batch generation.
-Future work will extend the approach to handle multiple related use cases by identifying relationships such as inclusion and extension before CFG construction.
-By clustering related use cases into modules, the LLM could generate CFGs more efficiently, while preserving consistency across connected use cases.
-Furthermore, to support large-scale use cases, the efficiency and scalability of path enumeration will need to be enhanced.
+The current framework processes one use case at a time, and does not yet support multiple related use cases: Future work will extend the approach to model relationships across connected use cases.
+The efficiency and scalability of path enumeration should also be enhanced to support large-scale and behaviorally-complex use cases.
+In practice, excessively large use cases containing multiple tightly coupled functionalities can significantly increase CFG complexity and path enumeration cost, resulting in overly long and difficult-to-manage test cases.